Contrasting First Choice Healthcare Solutions (FCHS) and Its Peers

 First Choice Healthcare Solutions (OTCMKTS: FCHS) is one of 21 public companies in the “Medical laboratories” industry, but how does it weigh in compared to its rivals?
-We will compare First Choice Healthcare Solutions to related companies based on the strength of its risk, analyst recommendations, earnings, profitability, institutional ownership, dividends and valuation.
+We will compare First Choice Healthcare Solutions to related businesses based on the strength of its risk, earnings, dividends, institutional ownership, analyst recommendations, profitability and valuation.

 Profitability